hlogored

 Studio

-Henriquez excels at large, complex, mixed-used projects that aspire to create beautiful buildings that foster inclusive and engaged communities.
+With studios in Toronto and Vancouver, Henriquez excels at large, complex, mixed-use projects that aspire to create beautiful buildings that foster inclusive and engaged communities.

 • Approach